Reviews You Can Rely On

 Credit: Jason Wanlass

-However, our two personal favorites of the single bags on our list are the Redwood and Deer Hunter.
-Both are over-sized, traditional canvas bags with tons of space and padding.
-When comparing the two side by side, the Redwood is more comfortable because of its fabrics.
+However, the Redwood and Deer Hunter were our favorites out of the single bags we tested.
+Both are over-sized, traditional canvas bags with ample space and padding.
+When comparing side by side, the Redwood is more comfortable due to its fabrics.
 It's lined with cotton flannel and enveloped in a cotton canvas shell.
 These materials are weighty, soft, and very comfortable.
-It's also spacious, eliminating the claustrophobic feeling of narrower bags on the market.
-The Deer Hunter is constructed of synthetic fabrics that are silky, smooth, and comfortable, but there is a distinct difference between the two bags.
-The Deer Hunter simply cannot provide the same comfort level as cotton materials found on the Redwood.
+It's also spacious, eliminating the claustrophobic feeling you get with narrower bags.
+The Deer Hunter is made from synthetic fabrics that are silky, smooth, and comfortable, but there is a distinct difference between these two models.
+The Deer Hunter simply doesn't offer the same comfort level as cotton materials found on the Redwood.

 camping sleeping bag - chillin' like an old cowboy. the deer hunter is over-stuffed, very...